jones58/brutalist-map/README.md

 - I considered adding directions to the mapbox with the help of the mapbox directions plugin but decided not to because Citymapper is much better for turn-by-turn navigation.
 - I added markers for each landmark on the map with the dataset feature of Mapbox Studio.
 I made a CSV file of the landmarks, their latitude and longitude, the name of the landmark and a Google Maps link and imported it to my map.
 - Following user testing with my other Just IT classmates, I realised that it wasn't immediately obvious what the map was for.
 Some suggested it looked like a crime map.
 I decided to add a description for users who might not know what Brutalist London refers to.
+- Made a lot of changes to the site's CSS as I went along to make sure it looked clean and would be easy to use.
+For example I:
+  - LIST THINGS HERE

 ## Debugging: